cpsughrue/BeePL-ebpf/README.md

 char LICENSE[] SEC("license") = "Dual BSD/GPL";
 ```
 This is where I left off.
 I got eBPF set up and can load/unload xdp programs.
 I am still working on creating an xdp program that gets rejected by the eBPF verifier due to its use of a struct.
-It has been harder then I expected, potentially because LLVM already unboxes simple structs, but I think I am pretty close to getting there.
+It has been harder then I expected, potentially because LLVM already unpacks simple structs, but I think I am pretty close to getting there.

 ### Other questions I need to figure out
 * I need to figure out if it is problematic for a function to return a struct in an eBPF program (e.g., `ret { i64, i64 } %4`)
 * The LLVM IR for `foo` sometimes still makes references to the struct in its body (e.g., `%2 = alloca %struct.kk_integer_s, align 8`).
 I need to figure out if that's problematic for eBPF programs

 ### Potential Next Steps
-1. Continue working on creating an eBPF program "broken" by its use of structs then write an LLVM pass to "fix" it or determine for certain that the LLVM optimizer already does enogh to unbox structs
+1. Continue working on creating an eBPF program "broken" by its use of structs then write an LLVM pass to "fix" it or determine for certain that the LLVM optimizer already does enogh to unpack structs
 2. Write a pass so that `box_t` gets passed to `foo` as two `i8` instead of one `i16`
 ```c
 typedef struct {